Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Taylor had a median taxpayer income of $62,318 and an average income of $72,164 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is higher than the national average, contrasting with the Australian Capital Territory's median income of $72,206 and average income of $85,981.
-Based on Wage Price Index growth of 9.26% since financial year 2023, current estimates for Taylor would be approximately $68,089 (median) and $78,846 (average) as of September 2025.
-Census data shows that household, family, and personal incomes in Taylor rank highly nationally, between the 86th and 93rd percentiles.
-The data reveals that 39.1% of Taylor's population (2,800 individuals) fall within the $1,500 - 2,999 income range, consistent with broader trends across regional levels showing 34.3% in the same category.
-Notably, 40.1% earn above $3,000 weekly, reflecting pockets of prosperity that drive robust local economic activity.
-High housing costs consume 18.0% of income, but strong earnings place disposable income at the 91st percentile nationally.
-The area's SEIFA income ranking places it in the 5th decile.
+The suburb of Taylor has a median taxpayer income of $62,318 and an average income of $72,164 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is higher than the national average, contrasting with Australian Capital Territory's median income of $72,206 and average income of $85,981.
+Based on Wage Price Index growth of 9.26% since financial year 2023, current estimates would be approximately $68,089 (median) and $78,846 (average) as of September 2025.
+Census data shows household, family and personal incomes all rank highly in Taylor, between the 86th and 93rd percentiles nationally.
+The data reveals that 39.1% of the population (2,800 individuals) fall within the $1,500 - 2,999 income range, consistent with broader trends across regional levels showing 34.3% in the same category.
+A significant 40.1% earn above $3,000 weekly.
+High housing costs consume 18.0% of income, but strong earnings place disposable income at the 91st percentile and the area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income